Sign In Start Free Trial

 Programming microcontrollers

-A microcontroller, often shortened to MCU, is a full-fledged computer because it has a processor (which can also be multicore nowadays), a memory system (for example, RAM or ROM), and some peripherals.
-Unlike a standard computer, a microcontroller fits entirely on an integrated chip, and it has incredibly low power and low price.
+A microcontroller, often shortened to MCU, is a full-fledged computer because it consists of a processor (which can also be multicore nowadays), a memory system, and some peripherals.
+Unlike a standard computer, a microcontroller fits entirely on an integrated chip, is incredibly low-power, and is inexpensive.

 We often confuse microcontrollers with microprocessors, but they refer to different devices.
 In contrast to a microcontroller, a microprocessor integrates only the processor on a chip, requiring external connections to a memory system and other components to form a fully operating computer.